tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 __ cxcmd:clipper\ spotlight\ radius\ 15

-2. Zoom out until you have a clear border all around the displayed atoms, then pan to the right.
+2. Zoom out until you have a clear border all around the displayed atoms, then pan tthe mouse to the left.
 As you go, you'll see a single cartoon start to stand out from the rest:

    .. figure:: images/separate_asu.jpg